XimanDing02/CMEECourseWork/week1/README.md

 6. **ConcatenateTwoFiles.sh**

-ombines the contents of two files into a third one using `cat`.
+Combines the contents of two files into a third one using `cat`.

 ```
 # Basic Usage